-Health Concepts and Measurements - HealthierSG Ltd (Co.
+Total Well-Being SG Limited (Co.
 Reg.
 No. 202004085K) is a company limited by guarantee and incorporated and domiciled in the Republic of Singapore.
 The registered office of the Company is located at 116B Rivervale Drive, #12-30, Singapore 542116.
+On 23 June 2023, the Company, formally known as Health Concepts and Measurements - HealthierSG Limited, changed its name to Total Well-Being SG Limited.